physio_client.jpg

 About Esperance Physiotherapy

-In 2001, the clinic was relocated to its current position @ 5 William Street, providing onsite parking, easy access for people with disabilities, individual private consultation rooms, and a gymnasium for rehabilitation and work conditioning programs.
-It is situated in a lovely older home, with a pleasant atmosphere and lovely outlook.
-Hydrotherapy services are provided off-site.
+In 2001, the clinic moved to its current location at 5 William Street, offering onsite parking, easy access for individuals with disabilities, private consultation rooms, and a gymnasium for rehabilitation and work conditioning programs.
+It is in a charming older home, providing a pleasant atmosphere and view.
+Hydrotherapy services are available off-site.

 In 2011 Doug received an award for excellence from the Australian Physiotherapy Association for providing rural and remote physiotherapy services.

-In 2009, and 2015 Esperance Physiotherapy was awarded Practice Accreditation status by Quality in Practice under their accreditation program.
+In 2009 and 2015, Esperance Physiotherapy was awarded Practice Accreditation status by Quality in Practice under its accreditation program.

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.